FailAcademy/learning/web-dev-foundation/_projects/01-project.md

 - Contain a single `.html` file and an external `.css` file
 - Incorporate at least two images that have been optimized for the web, and they must be properly organized and named in sub-folder
-- Have a Git repository initialized in its root directory
-- Be pushed to GitHub (with all of your commits synced to it)

 **HTML requirements:**